A while back I wrote about refrigeration problems and that what seems like a refrigeration problem may actually be a battery problem.

 So my alternate recommendations are (basic links are to Amazon US, Amazon Canada/UK shown where available) —

 - Acu-Rite Wireless Indoor/Outdoor Thermometer.
 Simple basic unit that shows indoor and outdoor only — no additional info or extra remotes.
 Older reviews show problems with battery life but newer ones are much better.
 I’ve had two Acu-Rite units (the one shown in the photo at the top of this article and the wired one we had on Que Tal) and both have worked well, with good battery life.
-Available from Amazon US and Amazon Canada.
+Available from Amazon.

-- Oregon Scientific Indoor/Outdoor Thermometer (Amazon US).
+- Oregon Scientific Indoor/Outdoor Thermometer (Amazon).
 This is a good choice if you need to monitor more than one remote location.
 The basic unit comes with one remote sensor, but you can one or two more and monitor up to three remote locations.
 My biggest gripe with this unit is that additional remotes cost almost as the base unit and remote, but it does work well.
-This unit is also available on Amazon Canada, but the extra remote sensors are not.
-Amazon UK offers a similar unit without the atomic clock, but again, no extra remotes.
+(Update: This products appears to no longer be available.
+This is a similar unit.

 A note about units such as this one that include an atomic clock, which is great if you want really accurate time on the boat.
 If you’re outside the continental US, see the “official” coverage map from the National Institute of Standards and Technology for the atomic clock radio signal below (although I’ve heard that you can get the signal in most of Alaska and Hawaii, which are outside the coverage map) — there is no way to manually set an atomic clock, so if you’re outside the coverage area, the clock won’t work.